 Each Spring, the hugely popular Sony World Photography Awards Exhibition, featuring the spectacular winning, shortlisted and commended images, is curated at the famous London landmark, Somerset House.
 Attracting around 30,000 visitors each year, featuring over 600 images and taking up both East and West wings of this magnificent building, the exhibition is a must-see event in London’s cultural calendar.

-Global exposure is given to not only to the overall winners, but also to shortlisted and commended photographers.
+Global exposure is given not only to the overall winners, but also to the shortlisted photographers in each category.